jeremyjyang/BioClients/README.md

 # BioClients

 Python package for access to online biomedical resources, usually via REST APIs.
+Modules generally include `Client.py` for command-line use and `Utils.py` for integration into other code.

 ## Dependencies

 * Python3

-## Resources
+## Modules

 * Biogrid
 * Diseaseontology